 - 3.1 This chapter seeks to quantify the range of potential economic impacts that could be delivered by the proposed development.
-The economic impacts of the proposed scheme are measured primarily through the number and type of jobs and the equivalent level of economic output (GVA) generated by the scheme since these estimates provide the best indicator of local economic impact. - 3.2 The estimations are based on assumptions that there will be direct impacts associated with the initial phases of construction activity, followed by an operational phase resulting from the provision of floorspace that could become occupied by businesses which then create job opportunities that would be indirectly related to the scheme or induced through supply chain and employee spending.
+The economic impacts of the proposed scheme are measured primarily through the number and type of jobs and the equivalent level of economic output (GVA) generated by the scheme since these estimates provide the best indicator of local economic impact. - 3.2 The estimations are based on assumptions that there will be direct impacts associated with the initial phases of construction activity, followed by an operational phase resulting from the provision of additional bed spaces that will generate new local spending that will create and support local job opportunities that would be indirectly related to the scheme. - 3.3 It is too early to determine what the longer-term impact of the Covid19 pandemic will be on the socio-economic receptors in Exeter and it is anticipated that the assessment will reflect the pre Covid19 situation.

-Economic Impacts
+Gross Economic Impacts